bryborge/demo-ts-openapi-express/README.md

 ## Preamble

-I should probably start by saying that I fairly strongly believe that JavaScript should remain on the client-side of the technology stack.
-"Just because you can doesn't mean you should" is something I will argue every time it is proposed to write server-side JS.
+I should probably start by saying that I generally believe that JavaScript should remain on the client-side of the technology stack.
+"Just because you can doesn't mean you should" is something I will argue any time writing server-side JS is proposed.
 Yes, the ecosystem has evolved to be able to do it.
 No, I don't think it's generally a better fit than, say, Python, Go, Rust, Java, C#, ...
 Ruby.

-However, it should also be noted that there are many fine reasons to go that route.
-A great example might be if you have a JavaScript-heavy pool of engineers in your organization and it will likely be a) too costly to hire engineers who specialize in another language, or b) too painful for them to learn a new language/framework.
+**However!** There are many fine reasons to go this route.
+For example, say you have a JavaScript-heavy team of engineers in your organization and it will likely be a) too costly to hire for specialization in another language, or
+b) too painful for them to learn a new language/framework in the amount of time you have to get the project done.

+Besides, at the end of the day, it doesn't **actually** matter what language(s) or framework(s) one chooses.
+At least, not nearly as much as we might sometimes think it does.
+So ...

 ## Purpose

-So, given that preamble, why this project?
+Given that preamble, why this project?
 Why demo a server-side RESTful API written in JavaScript at all?

-Well, if one must do it, then it should be done in a way that supports the longevity and overall success of the project.
-I have found it challenging to find any sane and thoroughly documented project that uses JavaScript and also demonstrates the following:
+Well, if you must do it, then it should be done in a way that supports the longevity and overall success of the project or initiative you're doing it for.
+To that end, I have found it challenging to dig up any sane and thoroughly documented projects that use JavaScript while also demonstrating the following:

 *   Strict typing
 *   Composability and scalability
 *   Is well documented
 *   Is secure

-That's not to say they don't exist ... just that there aren't many that are easy to find.
-So ...

-The idea behind this demo is to illustrate how one might use a NodeJS/Express application to develop a RESTful API in a composable, contract-first way, leveraging the OpenAPI standard.

-The benefits of this approach is said to be `smooth development` by front-loading your API project with a healthy amount of planning before ever writing a single line of code.
-This allows the architect/developer to think through the uses for their API without getting bogged down by implementation details, which is how many project initiatives languish and eventually die (or worse ... a half-finished, buggy frankenstein tech-debt monster emerges and is shipped to production, and your name is cursed by every sorry future developer that has to maintain it.
-Not that I have any experience with that :P ).

-## Technologies Used

-*   OpenAPI (contract-first development methodology)
-*   Strict typing
-*   Composability and scalability
-*   Is well documented
-*   Is secure

-That's not to say they don't exist ... just that there aren't many that are easy to find.
-So ...

-The idea behind this demo is to illustrate how one might use a NodeJS/Express application to develop a RESTful API in a composable, contract-first way, leveraging the OpenAPI standard.
+When this demo is complete (TBD), it should tick all these boxes.
+In other words, it should serve as a clear example of what a "production-ready" API looks like, and illustrate how one might use NodeJS/Express to develop a RESTful API in a composable, contract-first way, leveraging the OpenAPI specification (OAS).

-The benefits of this approach is said to be `smooth development` by front-loading your API project with a healthy amount of planning before ever writing a single line of code.
-This allows the architect/developer to think through the uses for their API without getting bogged down by implementation details, which is how many project initiatives languish and eventually die (or worse ... a half-finished, buggy frankenstein tech-debt monster emerges and is shipped to production, and your name is cursed by every sorry future developer that has to maintain it.
-Not that I have any experience with that :P ).
+### Contract-First

+The benefits of this approach over code-first are numerous.
+By front-loading your API project with sufficient planning, and designing it against a widely adopted standard like OAS, you are more likely to end up with a mature, consistent, easy-to-understand, well-documented, and maintainable piece of software.
+Invariably, this also will more likely result in less friction during development and a generally nicer developer experience.

 ## Technologies Used